dutchpsycho/Roblox-TITAN-Spoofer-Hyperion/README.md

 ![TITAN Spoofer](./Images/TITAN%20(Custom).png)

-# 📜 Context
+# 🗨️ Info

-**[TITAN's](https://titansoftwork.net/)** Spoofer is a tool designed to prevent you from being banned while exploiting on Windows/Web Roblox.
+**[TITAN's](https://titansoftwork.net/)** Spoofer is a tool designed to prevent your Main/Other accounts from being banned while exploiting on Windows/Web Roblox.

-Recently, Roblox introduced it's ban API & combined it with Hyperion's (Byfron) detection vectors, after seeing executor developers create paid spoofers I decided to do the exploiting community a favour & make a free one.
+Recently, Roblox introduced it's ban API & combined it with Hyperion's (Byfron) detection system, after seeing executor developers create paid spoofers I decided to do the exploiting community a favour & make a free one.

-The idea is to spoof after you've exploited, before you go back onto your main.
-Once you're done with your main & wanna exploit again, spoof.
-Simple.
+The idea is to spoof before & after you've exploited, the Spoofer essentially gives your PC a "Clean Slate" so Roblox will have no clue who you are.

 # 💎 Features

-- 👥 **Ban API Evasion**: Using this gives your PC a "clean slate".
+- 🔑 **Hyperion HWID System Bypass**: Spoofs all identifiers Hyperion checks.
-- ♻️ **Fully automatic Roblox Reinstall**: Uses Bloxstrap or RobloxPlayerInstaller.exe to reinstall Roblox.
+- 📦 **Reinstalls Roblox**: Assuming you have Bloxstrap (And haven't put it somewhere weird) It'll use that to reinstall quickly.
-- ⚖️ **Hyperion/HWID Unban**: If you're HWID banned (Hyperion banned) this'll fix that for you.
+- ⚖️ **Hardware Unban**: If you're HWID banned (Hyperion banned) this'll fix that for you.
-- 📖 **Complete Anti-Ban Bible**: A complete Anti-Ban guide exists within the official TITAN Discord.
+- 📖 **Antiban Guide**: A complete guide to preventing getting banned & getting unbanned exists within the TITAN Discord.

 <br>

 # Disclaimer ⚠️

 This WILL NOT unban you if your Roblox account is banned ONSITE, that's handled server-side there's nothing I can do about that.
-This also applies to Roblox games.
+This also applys to being banned on a specific game.

 <br>

 # 📦 Installation & Setup

-Don't want to compile? **[Download the exe from the Discord](https://titansoftwork.net).**
+Don't want to compile? **[Download the program directly from the Discord](https://titansoftwork.net).**

 ### 📚 Requirements